 — on playing amoral mass-murdering corporate thief Hans Gruber

-- Badass Baritone: One of the reasons he's consistently chosen for villain roles.
+- Badass Baritone: One of the reasons he was consistently chosen for villain roles.

 - Chronically Killed Actor: A part of being a villain is that you're probably going to be dead by movie's end.

 - Classically Trained Extra: His character in Galaxy Quest.
-Averted in real life as he seems to very much enjoy being action villains and snarky wizards.
+Averted in real life as he seemed to very much enjoy being action villains and snarky wizards.